DAKSHKT9/rust-nn/README.md

 ### Files

+- `src/lib/matrix.rs`: Contains Matrix class and code for all matrix operations
+- `src/lib/networks.rs`: Contains Network class and code for backward and forward propogation.
-- `src/main.rs`: Contains the neural network class, training logic, and XOR gate example.
+- `src/main.rs`: Implementation of XOR gate example.

 ## Running the Project